 Will Moving Make Me Happier?

-It has been one year since we put our Chicago condo up for sale to make the move to southern California.
-Carting boxes over icy sidewalks in subzero temperatures, shoveling out a snow bank the size of a moving truck — the proverbial grass had to be greener on the other side, right?
+It has been five years since we left Chicago for southern California.
+Carting boxes over icy sidewalks in subzero temperatures, shoveling out a snowbank the size of a moving truck—the proverbial grass had to be greener on the other side, right?

 Perhaps the Midwesterner found a great deal of enjoyment visiting sunny, exciting SoCal.
 So much so that he assumed it would be a better place to live than his sleepy Midwest town.
 Once he’s made a case in his mind for relocating, it can be very difficult to challenge the perception of California (or wherever the location) that he has formulated.
 It’s beautiful, it’s warm, I love it, I’m leaving!